drogfild/hass-multiscrape/README.md

+This fork adds possibility to login to html form before scraping.
+I'm calling it prelogin.
+See updated example configuration below.

 # HA MultiScrape custom component
 This Home Assistant custom component can scrape multiple fields (using CSS selectors) from a single http request (the existing scrape sensor can scrape a single field only).